-But what does the notion of tawhīd, "monotheism" or "unity," in fact stand for?
-The above-quoted Qur'ānic sūra conveys the notion of divine oneness, i.e., that God does not have a partner, no equal besides Him.
-This is also the understanding of the concept of tawhīd as expressed in the first half of the shahāda, the Islamic profession of faith developed during the post-Qur'ānic period, but is already implied in a series of Qur'ānic verses (2:255; 27:26; 28:70; 47:19, etc.).
+But what does the notion of tamḥīd, "monotheism" or "unity," in fact stand for?
+The abovequoted Qur'ānic sura conveys the notion of divine oneness, that is, that God does not have a partner, no equal besides Him.
+This is also the understanding of the concept of tamḥīd that is expressed in the first half of the shahāda, the Islamic profession of faith developed during the post-Qur'ānic period, but it is already implied in a series of Qur'ānic verses (2:255, 27:26, 28:70, 47:19, etc.).
 This shahāda, which constitutes the first of the so-called Pillars of Islam, is in fact the act of declaring "There is no god but God, and Muḥammad is the Messenger of God."

-The renowned mystic Muḥyī al-Dīn Ibn al-'Arabī (1165-1240) laid the foundation for what became later the doctrine of the "unity of being" (waḥdat al-wujūd) that proved influential ever since.
-Ibn al-'Arabī distinguishes three levels of tawḥīd: the absolute, undelimited, and exclusive reality of the divine essence (al-aḥadiyya al-ilāhiyya) that is devoid of any multiplicity as the highest level of tawḥīd; inclusive unity (waḥdāniyya / wāḥidiyya) constituting the next layer in Ibn al-'Arabī's system that comprises the divine names and attributes, each one pointing to another aspect of the Divine.
+The renowned mystic Muḥyī al-Dīn Ibn al-ʿArabī (1165-1240) laid the foundation for what later became the doctrine of the "unity of being" (waḥdat al-wujūd) that proved influential ever since.
+Ibn al-ʿArabī distinguishes three levels of tawhūd: The first is the absolute, undelimited, and exclusive reality of the divine essence (al-aḥadiyya al-ilāhiyya) that is devoid of any multiplicity as the highest level of tawhūd.
+Inclusive unity (waḥdāniyya/wāḥidiyya) constitutes the next layer in Ibn al-ʿArabī's system, comprising the divine names and attributes, each one pointing to another aspect of the Divine.
 These are also the cause for the multiplicity of created beings, the loci in which God manifests Himself.
-The tawḥīd al-dalīl finally constitutes the lowest level of unity in Ibn al-'Arabī's system and corresponds to the orthodox Islamic definition of tawḥīd, i.e., the denial of polytheism as expressed in the Islamic profession of faith.
+Finally, tawhūd al-dalīl constitutes the lowest level of unity in Ibn al-ʿArabī's system and corresponds to the orthodox Islamic definition of tawhūd, that is, the denial of polytheism as expressed in the Islamic profession of faith.